Tufin/oasdiff/ALLOF.md

 ```

 Limitations:
-For following schema fields are not merged:
+The following schema fields are not merged:
 - Extensions
 - Default
 - Example